About Teaching in Thailand

 Degree and Transcript

-This is discussed in greater length on our Thailand visa page, but it’s worth mentioning here that a B visa is a requirement to teach in Thailand.
-To acquire this visa you will either need to apply at your local consulate or embassy prior to traveling to Thailand or transfer a tourist visa once you arrive.
+This is discussed in greater length on our Thailand visa page (that page leads back to the same page rather than a new one), but it’s worth mentioning here that a Non-Immigrant B or O visa is a requirement to teach in Thailand.
+To acquire these visas, you will either need to apply at a consulate or embassy prior to traveling to Thailand and more information on this process can be found later in this article.
 Both of these options require sponsorship by your employers and cannot be completed otherwise.

 That’s it – despite what schools, employers, and recruiters are telling you that is all you need to work legally in Thailand.
 However, it is rarely that easy as many employers have raised the bar with what they require of their English teachers.